Electro-optic frequency comb generation in the mid-infrared.

 Fabrication Technologies

-Interestingly, the photonics circuits will leverage reliable and high-volume fabrication technologies, already developed for microelectronic integrated circuits.
+Interestingly, the photonics circuits will leverage reliable and high-volume fabrication technologies, which have already been developed for microelectronic integrated circuits.
 This provides a new playground in mid-IR photonics.

 Financiële details & Tijdlijn